-The goal of this Research Topic is to bring the most recent developments in BD to a close, and further to review the current state of knowledge regarding the epidemiology, etiopathogenesis, clinical features, diagnosis, differential diagnosis and treatment of BD.
+In this collection, we aim to bring the most recent developments in BD to a close.
+We will review the current state of knowledge regarding the epidemiology, etiopathogenesis, clinical features, diagnosis, differential diagnosis and therapeutic approaches for the treatment of BD.

-• Diagnosis in most patients can only be made clinically on the basis of mucocutaneous symptoms which figure prominently in presentation and diagnosis.
-These are the hallmarks of BD.
-We would like to emphasize the importance of mucocutaneous findings and summarize the dermatological approach to this issue.
+Diagnosis in most patients can be made clinically only on the basis of mucocutaneous symptoms which figure prominently in the presentation and diagnosis and are considered the hallmarks of BD.
+We want to emphasize the importance of mucocutaneous findings and summarize the dermatological approach to this issue.
 Skin pathergy test (SPT), a non-specific tissue hyperreactivity reaction due to trauma, is one of the diagnostic criteria for BD.
 Controversy exists as to the sensitivity of this phenomenon which varies between geographic areas.
 With the help of very well-known authors, we would like to discuss the importance of these issues in BD.

-• BD is still associated with severe morbidity because of mucocutaneous, articular and ocular symptoms and increased mortality due to the involvement of large vessel, neurologic, gastrointestinal, and cardiac factors.
-We want to review all these heterogeneous clinical features in all age groups.
+BD is still associated with severe morbidity because of mucocutaneous, articular and ocular symptoms and increased mortality, because of a large vessel, neurologic, gastrointestinal, and cardiac involvement.
+We will try to review all these different clinical features in all age groups.
 We will also discuss the epidemiological similarities and differences in BD among the countries with the most recent developments in the epidemiology.

-• Advances in understanding the etiopathogenesis and genetics of BD help us to facilitate the development of agents targeting specific inflammatory responses in the disease.
+Advances in understanding the etiopathogenesis and genetics of BD help us to facilitate the development of agents targeting specific inflammatory responses in the disease.
 Several recent GWASs have confirmed the association of BD with HLA-B*51 and reported new susceptibility genes both on the remaining part of HLA Class I region and on non-HLA genes.
-As such, we invite novel research on recent developments approaching these disease mechanisms and the role of microbiota in BD with the experts of these fields.
+We will discuss the most recent developments, including disease mechanisms and the role of microbiota in BD with the experts of these fields.

-• Finally, based on the mainly controlled studies and personal experience in clinical practice and basic research in this field, we also welcome stepwise, symptom-based, algorithmic approaches for the management.
+Finally, based on the mainly controlled studies and personal experience in clinical practice and basic research in this field, we would like to propose a stepwise, symptom-based, algorithmic approach for the management.

 Keywords: Behçet's disease, Etiopathogenesis, Mucocutaneous, Inflammatory Disorder, Dermatology